yggilabs/blog/docs/_previews/greenlight.md

 </blockquote>
 <h2 id="the-wrap">The Wrap</h2>
 <blockquote>
-<p>This is all weird in play so ignore the other rules, just give everyone an opportunity to say something about a scene that happens to their character to tie things together.
+<p>WIP Note: This is all weird in play so ignore the other rules, just give everyone an opportunity to say something about a scene that happens to their character to tie things together.
 This could be a flashback before the season, an addition scene in the unknown part or the current season or scene that happens between this season and next.</p>
 </blockquote>
 <p>Count the number of sideways scenes you have, this is your score.</p>
 <p>If you have higher score than any other player,</p>